c0ded00d1e12/ecen224/_labs/getting-started.md

 8. Once the writing process finishes, remove the SD card from your laptop and insert it into the SD card slot of the Pi Z2W.

-9. Plug in the PoE adapter into the **first** micro USB port (the only one not circled in the figure at the beginning of this lab) to power up and supply internet to Pi Z2W.
+9. Plug in the PoE adapter (the white brick) into the **first** micro USB port (the only one not circled in the figure at the beginning of this lab) to power up and supply internet to Pi Z2W.
+It is not necessary to have power and PoE plugged in at the same time.

     The boot process will take a while, so wait at least two minutes (or until the green light starts flashing) to move to the next section.

 <!-- This depends on whether or not the CSRs give us HDMI cables in future semesters -->